The View page displays a submission's general information and data. Watch video

 - Teaching Assistant: ACCEPTED

-We will accept committee letters, while they are not required, we fully accept them as meeting the requirements.
-A committee letter will count as meeting all three required letters of recommendation.
+We will accept committee letters, while they are not required, we fully accept them as meeting all three required letters of recommendation.

-We will accept composite letters, while they are not required, we fully accept them as meeting the requirements.
-A composite letter will count as meeting all three required letters of recommendation.
+We will accept composite letters, while they are not required, we fully accept them as meeting all three required letters of recommendation.

 US Citizens, US Permanent Residents, US Temporary Residents, Canadian Citizens, Foreign (non-US) Citizens with a Visa, Other Non-Citizens (e.g. DACA Students)